Discover hundreds of clinical trials for virtually all types of cancer

 Your partner in every step of the fight against breast cancer.

 Breast cancer is the second-most diagnosed cancer in women, behind only skin cancer.
-In fact, one out of eight women will get a breast cancer diagnosis in her lifetime.
+In fact, one out of eight women will get a breast cancer diagnosis in her lifetime, and the risk of developing breast cancer increases in women after age 50.
+Male breast cancer is rare, but it does occur in about 1 percent of men.

-But you’re not in this alone.
+You are not alone in your fight.
 The breast cancer team at the Henry Ford Cancer Institute will be with you every step of the way -- from diagnosis through recovery.
-We’ll work with you to develop a personalized treatment plan.
-And we’ll connect you with the support services and resources you need to beat this disease and live life to the fullest.
+We’ll work with you to develop a personalized treatment plan, and we’ll connect you with the support services and resources you need to beat this disease and live life to the fullest.

 Breast cancer occurs when abnormal cells in the tissues of the breast, chest, chest wall, or skin develop and grow out of control.
 Some types of breast cancer grow slowly, while others grow rapidly and can spread to other areas of the body.
 When breast cancer spreads to other areas of the body, it is called metastatic breast cancer.